rohanjhunja/jekyll-docker-test/_posts/2023-04-25-nutrition-game-kit.md

 - shantashree
 ---

+{:.fullwidth}
-#### A game kit used by field workers who visit various villages and small towns, educating women on a variety of topics.
+**A game kit used by field workers who visit various villages and small towns, educating women on a variety of topics.**

+{:.fullwidth}
 ![]({{site.baseurl}}/images/food2.jpg)

 ![]({{site.baseurl}}/images/food1.jpg)

-It allows an interactive dialogue between educator and audience, broadening their perspective through simple tools, that can easily carried in a small backpack.
+The kit is used to facilitate an interactive dialogue between educator and audience, broadening their perspective.
+This simple tool is designed to be easily carried in a small backpack.

 One of the pressing concerns is correct nutrition and this game helps the audience to understand what choices they are making and if they can be improved.